Transforming Pediatric Healthcare by Anatomical Models

 Context

 3D printing has many useful applications in healthcare, and is a quickly developing area of research.
-In 2018, the BC Children’s Hospital (BCCH) introduced its 3D technologies (3DT) program, where models are used for diagnosis, planning and practicing surgeries, education, research, and more.
+In 2018, the Digital Lab introduced its 3D technologies (3DT) program, where models are used for diagnosis, planning and practicing surgeries, education, research, and more.

-Our goal is to evaluate the impact of BCCH’s 3DT program, to show how 3D printing can be used in pediatric healthcare, and to highlight specific areas of impact in healthcare for kids.
-We also want to understand the beliefs of healthcare workers using 3D printing, and how they decide whether to use 3D models when caring for patients.
+In this study, we evaluated the impact of our program in our clinical setting, and highlighted specific areas of impact in healthcare for kids.
+We also explored the beliefs of healthcare workers using 3D printing, and how they decided whether to use 3D models when caring for patients.

 Process